 The holiday season offers some of the happiest times of the year, from decorating the house to spending time with family and friends.
 But, if you’re not careful, keeping your home comfortable and stringing up Christmas lights on your roof can quickly become a headache and costly.
-To make sure your holiday season goes off without a hitch, we’ve outlined some helpful tips to keep you and your roof safe from start to finish.
+To make sure everything goes off without a hitch over your winter, we’ve outlined some helpful holiday season roofing tips to keep you and your roof safe from start to finish.

 It’s Beginning to Look a Lot Like Winter

 When winter weather comes in, many homes struggle to efficiently maintain the comfort your heating system provides.
 This inefficiency can easily drive your utility costs up throughout the colder months.
 To keep the cold outside and your family inside warm, we recommend two main roofing practices as a start.

 Ensure Proper Roof Ventilation

 The purpose of roof ventilation is to manage the temperature and airflow within your attic and ensure that your conditioned air isn’t losing its comfort by coming into contact with a hot or cold roof.
 Further, a properly ventilated roof helps to minimize hot and cold spots throughout your attic, eliminating the potential for frost.
 Ventilation also helps to do this for your home, making a warm upstairs and frigid downstairs a thing of the past.

 To learn more about roof ventilation and why it’s significant for your roof, read our blog designated to discuss proprietary ventilation benefits.

 Just like you pull out your oversized, insulated jackets in the winter, your home is looking to do the same.
 Especially in older homes, inadequate insulation makes it difficult to keep your home warm throughout the colder months.
 While your ceiling should be insulated rather than your roof, this critical step works with your roof ventilation to regulate indoor temperatures to keep your attic and roof from bearing temperature extremes.